azagniotov/stubby4j/README.md

  -t,--ssl <arg>                 Port for SSL connection.
 Defaults to 7443.
  -w,--watch                     Reloads stub data upon changes to the main
                                 YAML or referenced external files.
- -wt,--watch_sleep_time <arg>   Thread sleep time when watch is enabled in
+ -wt,--watch_sleep_time <arg>   Thread sleep time when watch flag is enabled in
                                 milliseconds.
 Defaults to 100ms
 ```